smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

  <summary><b>How can I turn off a notification, so that I can turn it on again after a while?</b></summary>

  When you've set the notification to turn off after a delay time in the blueprint, the toggle helper will not turn off automatically because Home Assistant cannot see the status of the notification.
 So, if you use a notification in an automation, you have to switch off the toggle helper after a duration in the automation that triggers that toggle helper to on.
+Alternatively, you can use the sensor app blueprint instead.
+You can enter a custom message in the template field so that it behaves a lot like the notification app.

 </details>

 <details>